raja-sec/raja-portfolio/backend/data/articles/digital-forensics-using-kali-linux.md

 Effective forensic reports should include:

- -Tools and methods used during analysis
+- Tools and methods used during analysis

- -Details of evidence acquisition
+- Details of evidence acquisition

- -Hash values for data verification
+- Hash values for data verification

- -Timelines of discovered events
+- Timelines of discovered events

- -Analytical conclusions
+- Analytical conclusions

 The importance of clarity, accuracy, and neutrality is heavily emphasized.
 A well-structured report not only communicates findings effectively but also stands up to scrutiny in legal proceedings.